Skip to content

 sf.plot_comparison(cmp, highlight="machine learning", interval=True)

-The highlight option only forwards a topic the plot can actually draw, so a term with no plottable share is quietly left unhighlighted rather than raising.
+The highlight option only forwards a topic the plot can draw, so a term with no plottable share is quietly left unhighlighted, without raising.
 As with the harvest, the comparison contacts the Scopus API and needs a configured key to return real counts.

 Every result the app shows comes with one-click export.
-The records table offers the frame as CSV, and as BibTeX and RIS for a reference manager such as Zotero or EndNote, drawn from to_bibtex and to_ris.
+The records table offers the frame as CSV, as BibTeX and RIS for a reference manager such as Zotero or EndNote, drawn from to_bibtex and to_ris, and as a PRISMA-S search record in Markdown, drawn from scopus_search_report.
+In demo mode that record carries no plan or retrieval time, and says so, since the records on screen were replayed from the bundled harvest.
 The Compare topics card offers its comparison frame as CSV.
 None of this needs the API again, because it works on results already in hand:

 import scopusflow as sf